Skip to content

 Developer-focused options

-There are two developer-focused options that don't show up in the manage.py simple_deploy --help output.
+There are two developer-focused options that don't show up in the manage.py deploy --help output.
 These are focused on testing.

 --unit-testing

 This is a flag that tells simple-deploy that we're running unit tests.
 This overrides any action that would involve a network call.
 We rarely use this flag ourselves.
-Instead, it's used when simple_deploy is called from a unit testing script, such as unit_tests/utils/call_simple_deploy.sh.
+Instead, it's used when the deploy command is called from a unit testing script.

 --integration-testing

 This is a flag that's used when running integration tests.
-It is primarily used to override confirmations for streamlined integration test runs, which carry out actual deployments.
-This flag is rarely used directly on the command line; it's mainly used in scripts such as integration_tests/test_flyio_deployment.sh.
+It is primarily used to override confirmations for streamlined integration test runs (now e2e tests), which carry out actual deployments.
+This flag is rarely used directly on the command line; it's mainly used in testing scripts.

 Default Django options